CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 11: Whiteboard Dictation

 Say a CVC word aloud.
 Your child writes it on a whiteboard.
-Start with words they know, then introduce new ones.
-The whiteboard makes mistakes feel low-stakes because they wipe off instantly.
+Start with words they already know, then introduce new ones.
+The whiteboard is key — mistakes wipe off in a second, which removes the anxiety of getting it wrong on paper.
+Low stakes, high repetitions.

 You need: A small whiteboard and marker.